hotwired/stimulus/docs/reference/lifecycle_callbacks.md

 * its identifier is present in the element's `data-controller` attribute

 When a controller becomes connected, Stimulus calls its `connect()` method.

+### Targets

+A target is _connected_ to the document when both of the following conditions are true:

+* its element is present in the document as a descendant of its corresponding controller's element
+* its identifier is present in the element's `data-{identifier}-target` attribute

+When a target becomes connected, Stimulus calls its controller's `[name]TargetConnected()` method, passing the target element as a parameter.

 ## Disconnection